NOTE: I’ve updated this article from the original that I published on HammockForums.net in 2010.

 With a full-length ridgeline, you can set the line first and then adjust the tarp along the line to center it.
 It is often easier to center a tarp between the supports with a full-length ridgeline than with end-only lines.

 Hanging the tarp over a full-length ridgeline provides additional structure and can be preferred during extreme conditions when the ridgeline can help support extra weight, such as during a snow storm.
-With the ridgeline running under the hammock, it also provides handy points for clipping gear to air dry, or to attach a bug net.
+With the ridgeline running under the tarp, it also provides handy points for clipping gear to air dry, or to attach a bug net.

 Whether you use a full or end-only ridge lines, one method for attaching the line to the support is to create a “V” around the post (see illustration).
 Essentially, you begin to loop the line around the support starting at the end point of the tarp.
 You then take the line around the support and then attach the line back at the beak of tarp.
 This creates a space so the hammock suspension can swing with less collisions against the tarp suspension line.